-- The safety case for an offshore facility that an operator submits to NOPSEMA must comply with the contents requirements of the Offshore Petroleum and Greenhouse Gas Storage (Safety) Regulations 2009 [OPGGS(S) Regulations] for each stage in the life of the facility, in respect of which the safety case is submitted. - This guidance note, 'Safety case content and level of detail', provides guidance on the content and level of detail expected to be included in relation to each of the major aspects of a safety case submission (Facility Description, Safety Management System Description, Formal Safety Assessment Description) such that it complies with requirements of the OPGGS(S) Regulations. - The safety case must be appropriate to the facility and to the activities conducted at that facility. - Only by inclusion of a sufficient level of detail in the safety case will NOPSEMA be able to make a judgement on the appropriateness of the safety case, in accordance with OPGGS(S) Regulation 2.26 (for new safety cases) or Regulation 2.34 (for revised safety cases). - The safety case must be a stand-alone document that is sufficient to meet the contents and level of detail requirements of the OPGGS(S) Regulations without need to refer to other documents external to the safety case. - The safety case that the operator prepares for an offshore facility must identify the safety-critical aspects of the facility, both technical and managerial, with respect to major accident events. - The adopted control measures for any particular identified major accident event must be shown to collectively eliminate, or reduce to a level that is as low as is reasonably practicable, the risk to health and safety of people at the facility. - In order to provide evidence that the SMS is comprehensive and integrated for all aspects of the control measures, it needs to be shown to fully support and maintain the performance of the control measures within an integrated management framework. - The descriptions within the safety case must provide evidence that risks are reduced to a level that is as low as reasonably practicable (ALARP). - Overall, a well-structured, coherent safety case will facilitate an operator's ability to demonstrate to others that they have a clear understanding of the factors that influence risk and the controls that are critical to minimising risk to people on their facility. - It must be demonstrated that in the development or revision of a safety case there has been effective consultation with, and effective participation of, members of the workforce in order to facilitate informed opinions about the risks and hazards to which they may be exposed on the facility. - Licensed pipelines are facilities from 1 January 2010, under amendments made to form the Offshore Petroleum and Greenhouse Gas Storage (Safety) Regulations 2009, licensed pipelines are facilities requiring a safety case.
+- The safety case for an offshore facility that an operator submits to NOPSEMA must comply with the contents requirements of the Offshore Petroleum and Greenhouse Gas Storage (Safety) Regulations 2009, and after 11 June 2025, the Offshore Petroleum and Greenhouse Gas Storage (Safety) Regulations 2024 [OPGGS(S) Regulations] for each stage in the life of the facility, in respect of which the safety case is submitted. - This guidance note, 'Safety case content and level of detail', provides guidance on the content and level of detail expected to be included in relation to each of the major aspects of a safety case submission (Facility Description, Safety Management System Description, Formal Safety Assessment Description) such that it complies with requirements of the OPGGS(S) Regulations. - The safety case must be appropriate to the facility and to the activities conducted at that facility. - Only by inclusion of a sufficient level of detail in the safety case will NOPSEMA be able to make a judgement on the appropriateness of the safety case, in accordance with OPGGS(S) Regulation 2.26 (for new safety cases) or Regulation 2.34 (for revised safety cases). - The safety case must be a stand-alone document that is sufficient to meet the contents and level of detail requirements of the OPGGS(S) Regulations without need to refer to other documents external to the safety case. - The safety case for a new production or greenhouse gas storage facility must meet the Design Notification requirements of the OPGG(S) Regulations. - The safety case that the operator prepares for an offshore facility must identify the technical and other control measures that are critical to safety with respect to major accident events. - The adopted control measures for any identified major accident event must be shown to collectively eliminate or reduce to a level that is as low as is reasonably practicable, the risk to health and safety of people at the facility. - To provide evidence that the SMS is comprehensive and integrated for all aspects of the control measures, it needs to be shown to fully support and maintain the performance of the control measures within an integrated management framework. - The descriptions within the safety case must provide evidence that risks are reduced to a level that is as low as reasonably practicable (ALARP). - Overall, a well-structured, coherent safety case will facilitate an operator's ability to demonstrate to others that they have a clear understanding of the factors that influence risk and the controls that are critical to minimising risk to people on their facility. - It must be demonstrated that in the development or revision of a safety case there has been effective consultation with, and effective participation of, members of the workforce in order to facilitate informed opinions about the risks and hazards to which they may be exposed on the facility. - Licensed pipelines are facilities requiring a safety case.